Getting Started with ABM for B2B Technical Industries

 Gated content

 Develop a high-quality gated content piece at the outset of your work, and generate a new piece regularly.
-If you’re doing articles/case studies every two weeks, aim for one per quarter.
+If you’re doing articles/case studies every two weeks, aim for one piece of high quality gated material per quarter.
 This gated content piece should be prominently highlighted on your website, and allow people to have a preview of the content and get invested in it enough that they see that there will be value in exchanging their email address in exchange for access.

 Marketing automation